Gradient Leakage Defense with Key-Lock Module for Federated Learning: Related Work

 \section{Related Work}

 Gradient leakage attacks seek to disclose private training data based on leaked gradients and represent a significant privacy-preserving threat to both centralized and collaborative \ac{DL} systems.
-In centralized \ac{DL} systems, membership inference is a common method for exposing private training data~\cite{shokri2017membership, truex2018towards, truex2019demystifying, choquette2021label, zhang2022label}. \ac{DLG}~\cite{zhu2019deep} was one of the first studies to investigate private training data reconstruction from leaked gradients in a collaborative DL system.
-Following \ac{DLG}, Geiping \emph{et al.}~\cite{geiping2020inverting} explored an alternative approach to unveiling private training data using an optimization-based method.
-They enhanced the stability of \ac{DLG} by introducing a magnitude-invariant cosine similarity measurement for the loss function and demonstrated that prior knowledge facilitates a more efficient gradient leakage attack.
+In centralized \ac{DL} systems, membership inference is a common method for exposing private training data~\cite{shokri2017membership, truex2018towards, truex2019demystifying, choquette2021label, zhang2022label}.
+Zhu \emph{et al.}~\cite{zhu2019deep} proposed the \ac{DLG} method for recovering original training data by iteratively updating a randomly initialized input image and its associated label to approximate the true gradient.
+The updated input image is expected to converge towards the true image when the training is complete.
+However, \ac{DLG} has been criticized for its instability and sensitivity to batch size and image resolution.
+It was one of the first studies to investigate private training data reconstruction from leaked gradients in a collaborative \ac{DL} system.
+Zhao \emph{et al.}~\cite{zhao2020idlg} demonstrated that the ground-truth label can be computed analytically from the gradient of the loss with respect to the \emph{Softmax} layer and proposed \ac{iDLG}.
+Following \ac{DLG}, Geiping \emph{et al.}~\cite{geiping2020inverting} explored an alternative approach, termed \ac{IG}, to unveiling private training data using an optimization-based method.
+They enhanced the stability of \ac{DLG} by introducing a magnitude-invariant cosine similarity measurement for the loss function and demonstrated that prior knowledge facilitates a more efficient gradient leakage attack. \ac{IG} can recover images up to $224*224$ resolution and a batch size of $100$ with acceptable success rates.
+The following work from Wen \emph{et al.}~\cite{wen2022fishing} proposed a data fishing method, relying on optimization-based methods and gradient magnification strategies.
+It primarily focuses on recovering images from large batch sizes by magnifying the gradient contributions of specific data points or classes.
+However, data fishing requires multiple rounds of FL training for specific gradient and class magnification and can only recover one class of images at a time.
+The image reconstruction process of data fishing is similar to \ac{IG}.
 Similarly, Jeon \emph{et al.}~\cite{jeon2021gradient} posited that gradient information alone is insufficient for revealing private training data.
 As a result, they proposed GIAS, which employs a pre-trained data-revealing model.
 Yin \emph{et al.}~\cite{yin2021see} reported that in an image classification task, the ground-truth label could be easily discerned from the gradient in the last fully-connected layer, and \ac{BN} statistics can significantly augment the gradient leakage attack, ultimately revealing high-resolution private training images.